JakeStanger/ironbar/docs/Controlling Ironbar.md

 The CLI supports plaintext and JSON output.
 Plaintext will:

 - Print `ok` for empty success responses
-- Print the returned body for success responses
+- Print the returned body for each success response
+  - Some commands act on multiple objects, in which case the CLI will print one line for each body.
 - Print `error` to followed by the error on the next line for error responses.
 This is printed to `stderr`.

 Example: